AdnanSlef/DACC-ECTF-2021/sss/README.md

   in a loop, registering and deregistering SEDs.
 * `helper.py`: Helps with deployment, performing tasks for `create_deployment`, `add_sed`,
   and `remove_sed`.
-* `vault.py`: Handles storage of data for each SED.
 * `/secrets`: On the SSS docker, the `/secrets` directory is used for data storage, including sensitive information.
 * `/secrets/depl_id_{id}`: The secrets file assigned to a deployment id.
 This is created at